Exciting, But Simple

 Should anyone tell you to arbitrarily cut (or add) pages without otherwise knowing your story—it’s intent and purpose—smile politely and walk away.
 I’ve read too many manuscripts that feel truncated and unfinished… only to discover that the writer had been previously advised to “cut, cut, cut!” without further direction or counsel.
 In desperation, many writers blindly begin hacking all the style and nuance from an otherwise excellent story.

 Think of a novel as a living, breathing person.
-If I feel that your story needs to lose a bit of weight, I’ll not advise you to remove its liver or stomach or left arm.
-The process is to shrewdly exercise your book—trimming adverbs, adjectives and excess verbiage like so many bloated fat-cells.
+As an editor, if I feel a story needs to lose a bit of weight, I’ll not advise a writer to remove its liver or stomach or left arm.
+The process is to shrewdly exercise your book—cautiously trimming adverbs, adjectives and excess verbiage like so many bloated fat-cells.
 Eliminate scenes or chapters that do nothing for the story but flatter your ego.
 Prune those sections carefully, little by little.
 Or feed it more Skittles, should the opposite be true.

 I acknowledge that the above-referenced workshop occurred before the Age of e-publishing.
 Stricter rules applied once upon a time (although stupidity didn’t count back then, either).
 And I continue to hear agents and editors and the so-called “people in the know” advising writers to cut or add pages, to alter a manuscript in order to satisfy some personal itch or the guidelines of a publishing system that no longer exists.